voicebase/voicebase-docs/docs/how-to-guides/formatting.md

 ## Number Formatting

-VoiceBase can transcribe numbers found in the transcription be displayed in digit form.
+The Number Formatting feature will transcribe numbers in digit form, that is, "1" rather than "one".
 Number formatting is enabled by default.

-To explicitly disable number-formatting, include the following snippet in your configuration:
+To explicitly disable number-formatting, include the following snippet in your configuration at upload:

 ```json
 {